daniel-waiguru/QuickStay/README.md

 * Add your Google maps API Key to `local.properties` file
 * Build the project and run it
 * Ready app APK can be downloaded from [here](https://drive.google.com/file/d/1Jr4apy5jeSBAjQ5TOufV2t2auIbsVYM5/view?usp=drive_link)
-* N/B: Please note and notify your team that the input fields for sign-in by email and password are for aesthetic purposes only, and the feature is not yet implemented as there is no login API.

 ## Tech-stack
 * Tech-stack